dinesh-i/CarND-Behavioral-Cloning-P3/README.md

 #### 2. Attempts to reduce overfitting in the model

-Although the model has 4 epochs cofigured, the output of every epoch is stored and based on the loss details in training and validation, the best fit result is chosen.
+Although the model has 4 epochs configured, the output of every epoch is stored and based on the loss details in training and validation, the best fit result is chosen.
 I got this idea from https://github.com/jeremy-shannon/CarND-Behavioral-Cloning-Project and it proved to be very useful where I had the option to test the simlator with the output of different epochs and observe the result.

 The model was trained and validated on different data sets to ensure that the model was not overfitting.